A Property Owner’s Guide to Debt Recycling in Australia

 • Maximising tax deductions on the interest paid

-The overall goal is to pay off your non-deductible home loan quicker while simultaneously growing an investment portfolio.
-This dual approach allows savvy property investors to build wealth rapidly.
+The overall goal is to pay off your non-deductible home loan quicker while growing an investment portfolio.
+This dual approach allows property investors to build wealth rapidly.

 As a general rule, debt recycling works best for: